theroutingcompany/pyrai/README.rst

 Requests
 --------

-Requests can be added and cancelled similar to vehicles.
+Requests can be added, queried, and cancelled similar to vehicles.

 .. code::